nspruit/Alitheia-Core/report/Assignment 2.md

 * Also: Update calls to session management methods
 * Also: Update calls to query functions

-## Results
+## Conclusion
 What are the results of the refactoring?
 Are the violations gone and why?
 Try to include hard numbers here (complexity?,LCOM?).
 Why is this a good thing for future maintenance?
 Also explain that and why we are convinced that we haven't introduced new bugs and the system still works the same as before.

-## Conclusion
-Is this section necessary?
-Maybe merge with Results section.